Check out the podcast I did on LinkedIn personal branding secrets with Mac Prichard of Macslist.org, as part of his “Find a Dream Job” series.

-We based the interview on a popular post of mine, Essential Checklist to Optimize LinkedIn For Executive Job Search, in which I outlined the things you need to concentrate on to take full advantage of this powerful social network:
+We based the interview on a popular post of mine, Essential Checklist to Optimize LinkedIn For Executive Job Search, outlining the things you need to concentrate on to take full advantage of LinkedIn:

 - Research and Market Intelligence

-The podcast begins with discourse between Mac and his associates Ben Forstag and Jessica Black, as they tackle the Listener Question of the Week, before my interview with Mac begins.
+The podcast begins with discourse between Mac and his associates Ben Forstag and Jessica Black.

 Here are some selected excerpts from my lively discussion with Mac:

-LinkedIn has so many different options, and having a complete profile we know is important.
+LinkedIn has so many different options.
+Having a complete profile we know is important.
 Let’s go through some of those features.
 There’s some sections that aren’t used very often.
 What comes to mind are organizations, or honors and awards.
 How can using a section like that help someone?

 One thing we haven’t really touched on is Search Engine Optimization, which is all about using the right keywords and keyword phrases – and plenty of them – in your profile to help boost your search engine ranking with LinkedIn.